AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ![image](https://github.com/user-attachments/assets/5393f27d-6a29-4d84-93d8-42ba2bb70ebc)

-When adding config - set **Port** as you have set port in AJAX APP, **Protocol** to TCP(unless you set it otherwise), **Account ID** to **Object number** as set in AJAX APP Monitoring station, **Encryption key** if you have set it uo in AJAX APP, **Ping Interval** - same as in AJAX APP, **Number of zones** is supposed to be equal to **Group number** set up in AJAX APP or Group number + 1(for adding HUB as a zone itself) - try both or add ones if you do not see all zones set up.
+When adding config - set:

+  *  **Port** as you have set port in AJAX APP,
+  *  **Protocol** to TCP(unless you set it otherwise),
+  *  **Account ID** to **Object number** as set in AJAX APP Monitoring station,
+  *  **Encryption key** if you have set it uo in AJAX APP,
+  *  **Ping Interval** - same as in AJAX APP,
+  *  **Number of zones** is supposed to be equal to **Group number** set up in AJAX APP or Group number + 1(for adding HUB as a zone itself) - try both or add ones if you do not see all zones set up.

-These are screenshots from my SIA Device List after I reamed them and added lables, etc.
+These are screenshots from my SIA Device List after I renamed them and added lables, etc.:

 ![image](https://github.com/user-attachments/assets/be81d636-2204-491b-be78-e3d7ecb0c249)

 FYI, there will be Smoke / Moisture devices & entities added.
-This is how integration gets info from AJAX Hub, but they are useless as far as I know.
+This is how integration gets info from AJAX Hub, but they are useless as far as I know:

 ![image](https://github.com/user-attachments/assets/cd66d368-9632-4534-8e3c-d69244532428)